-Coaching and the giving of instructions by the approved athlete’s representative/Support Staff or in the escort safety craft is permitted.
+Coaching and the giving of instructions by the approved Athlete’s representative/Support Staff in the escort safety craft is permitted.
 No whistle shall be allowed.

 Emergency Abandonment

-In case of emergency abandonment of the race, the race will be restarted from the beginning at the earliest possible moment
+In case of emergency abandonment of the race, the race will be restarted from the beginning at the earliest possible moment.

 The Finish of the Event